 - Nokia 2.1

 OnePlus touts fast updates and a fast track to the latest version of Android as a feature of its phones.
-The company has proven time and time again that platform updates can be done quickly and fairly bug-free, and that shouldn't change with Android 10.
+The company has repeatedly proven that platform updates can be done quickly and fairly bug-free, and that hasn't changed with Android 10.
 Here are the phones for which Android 10 is now available:

 - OnePlus 7